Gardens of light

 As part of the project, each year around February, the Winter Evenings of Light are organised.
 This is the only opportunity to see the extraordinary and magical illumination of the Royal Łazienki.
 Evening strolls with lanterns through the historic royal gardens allow to admire the beautifully illuminated buildings of the Royal Łazienki.
 Strollers are invited to follow the way to the Palace on the Isle through romantic illuminations starting from three sites, including the gate by the Chopin Monument.

-This year, at the Sphere of Silence Festival, concerts of classical, jazz and traditional music were performed by more than 300 artists.
+In 2015, at the Sphere of Silence Festival, concerts of classical, jazz and traditional music were performed by more than 300 artists.
 Each weekend, residents of Warsaw and tourists from all over the world embarked on musical journeys to France, Germany or Russia.
 In the gardens of the Royal Łazienki visitors could listen to, among other things, the concerts ‘Chopin on Five Continents’ by Maria Pomianowska, mazurkas by Marcin Masecki or the GENSO duo and their thunderous play of traditional Japanese drums.
 This year, as many as 70 thousands guests visited us.

 A great attraction was, among other things, the performance of Anthem band, which permanently resides in Tsarskoye Selo near Saint Petersburg – former residence of the Russian tsars.
 Musicians presented a repertoire that can be heard only very rarely in Poland: Russian songs and romances, traditional music and religious music performed a capella.
 Polish musicians performed in Tsarskoye Selo as well.
 Violinist Voytek Proniewicz and pianist Grzegorz Niemczuk played for the Russian audience pieces of music of Fryderyk Chopin, Sergei Rachmaninoff, Henryk Wieniawski, Fritz Kreisler and Maurice Ravel.
 After a successful concert the musicians were invited to the “Don Juan” opera by Wolfgang Amadeus Mozart which was performed in front of the renowned Catherine Palace.